Jaycar-Electronics/Benchtop-Power-Supply/README.md

 * You will also need some wires to connect different components together, if you don't have it already, the [WH3009 8 Colour pack](http://jaycar.com.au/p/WH3009) is a good choice to have in your workshop.

-* [WT5320 Banana lead to Alligator clips](http://jaycar.com.au/p/WT5320) is a great addition for this project as you can start using it right away once you've finished
+* [WT5320 Banana lead to Alligator clips](http://jaycar.com.au/p/WT5320) is a great addition for this project as you can start using it right away once you've finished.

+* Good Power supply design includes fuses ([SF2160](http://jaycar.com.au/p/SF2160)) and fuse holders ([SZ2028](http://jaycar.com.au/p/SZ2028)), however this is simply more as a guide to get your feet wet; If you want to include fuses, wire them inline right between the switch and DC socket.

 # Connections

 ![](images/schematic.png)

-The basic Connections are as above.
+The basic connections are as above.
 You're simply setting up two regulators from the same power supply, and having a common ground connection going through to the front panel.
+The QP panel meter will measure the voltage on the LM317 so that you have feedback on what voltage you're providing.

-We've tried to make a fritizing diagram to make the idea simplier to transfer to the PCB board but the fritizing software is still a little buggy.
+We've tried to make a fritizing diagram to make the idea easier to transfer to the PCB board.

 ![](images/fritz.png)